mcoram/primrec/README.md

 Racket (scheme) and it uses a prefix notation.
 Essentially (C11 S S) maps x into x+2.
 In the output (C11 S S) is displayed as:

-    (#(2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26) 3 (C11 S S))
+       2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26
+          3 (C11 S S) 12 0

-Which displays 3 parts: first the output of applying the function to the integers 0..24, second the complexity of the function, which is 3 because we simply count the number of operators to determine the complexity, finally the function itself (written as scheme code).
+Which displays 5 parts: first the output of applying the function to the integers 0..24, second the complexity of the function, which is 3 because we simply count the number of operators to determine the complexity, then the function itself (written as scheme code), then the index of the function in the search order, finally the number of milliseconds it took to compute the result.

 What do you expect to get if you input "1 2 4"?
 Did you get it?

-The predict-extension.rkt code does this using the results of running pr04.rkt: out/functions.serial which currently documents all arity 0 functions up to depth 19, arity 1 functions to depth 2 less, arity 2 functions to depth 3 less, and arity 3 functions to depth 4 less, but if you run pr04.rkt yourself it will essentially run forever trying to get ever deeper (ok, it'll terminate if it ever gets to 50).
+The predict-extension.rkt code does this using the results of running pr04.rkt: out/functions-full.serial.gz which currently documents all arity 0 functions up to depth 19, arity 1 functions to depth 2 less, arity 2 functions to depth 3 less, and arity 3 functions to depth 4 less, but if you run pr04.rkt yourself it will essentially run forever trying to get ever deeper (ok, it'll terminate if it ever gets to 50).